Tuple and Sequence operations

 (2, 5, 11)

-# retrieve elements in reverse direction
+# retrieve elements in the reverse direction

 # note that the element at index 1 (stop value) isn't part of the output